To Kill A Mockingbird

 "See ya tomorrow Dray."
 Cyan called out as he grabbed Grey's hand and began to run towards their home.
 As they made their way there, Cyan could feel the sinking feeling settling in his stomach again.
 Whatever was going to happen, was going to happen soon.

 With no other words spoken between the two, Cyan grabbed his crying baby brother's hand and quickly ran from the havoc and screams of pain and fear.
 His hand tightened around his brothers as the pair continued to run towards the large mass of trees and bushes at the end of the main street.
-He continued to tug his baby brother forward, keeping a grasp on his brother's hand, trying to ignore the uneasy feeling in his gut.
+He continued to tug his baby brother forward, keeping a grasp on his brother's hand.
+He tried to ignore the uneasy feeling in his gut.
 His hands felt slick with sweat and his brother continued to stumble behind him, unsteady on his feet.

-Pushing the door open, the nine year old slipped into the house quietly, looking for any sign of his parents and baby brother.
+Pushing the door open, Cyan slipped into the house quietly, looking for any sign of his parents and baby brother.
 Blue eyes paused on a black shaped individual on the floor before the table.
 With a feeling of trepidation he gradually stepped into the room, making the yellow lights flare to life.
 Nausea sprung to his throat as he looked down at the unmoving figure of his father.
 "No – no – no." He muttered.
 Bending down on his hind legs he reached out trembling hands to check for a pulse, but found none.

 This was the worst day of his life.